AU welcomes former FBI Director Robert Mueller

 Robert Mueller, former director of the FBI, will visit Anderson University on Wednesday, March 8, to spend time with students in the security studies and political science programs.
 Mueller will also offer a public address on the evening of March 8.

-Anderson University launched a Security Studies program in 2016 with majors in national security studies (a policy-based program) and information security.
+Anderson University launched a Security Studies program in 2016 with majors in national security studies (a policy-based program) and cybersecurity.
 One of the hallmarks of the program is students’ access to notable security experts.
 In 2016, Anderson University brought to campus Alejandro Mayorkas, deputy secretary of homeland security; Chuck Rosenberg, acting administrator for the Drug Enforcement Agency; and Alice Hill, senior director for resiliency on the National Security Council.

 Mueller’s public address and time of audience Q&A will take place at 7 p.m. in York Performance Hall on the campus of Anderson University.
 The event is free.